-In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which provides new guidance regarding the measurement and recognition of credit loss impairment for certain financial assets.
-As a result of adoption, the Company will utilize current and historical collection data as well as assess current economic conditions in order to determine expected trade credit losses on a prospective basis.
-The adoption of this standard did not result in any material impact to our allowance for doubtful accounts balance as of March 31, 2023.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments", which provides new guidance regarding the measurement and recognition of credit loss impairment for certain financial assets.
+The Company adopted this standard in the first quarter of 2023 and there was no impact on our consolidated financial statements upon adoption.
+As a result of this standard, the Company utilizes current and historical collection data as well as assess current economic conditions in order to determine expected trade credit losses on a prospective basis.
+The adoption of this standard did not result in any material impact to our allowance for doubtful accounts balance as of June 30, 2023.
 In addition, the Company evaluated their debt securities for credit losses.
 Because the Company's sole investments of held-to-maturity debt securities are short-term U.S. Treasury bills, no provision for credit losses on such securities was deemed necessary.